 Luckily, there’s a third option: surveying everyone.
 By segmenting your audience into daily users and key contacts, you can survey everyone and gain valuable feedback on your product from a buyer’s and user’s perspective.

-This strategy lets you keep track of two things at once: how your product is performing from the perspective of paying customers, and how it’s really performing from people that interact with it on a frequent basis.
+This strategy lets you keep track of two things at once: how your product is performing from the perspective of paying customers and how it’s really performing from people who interact with it frequently.

 Using Net Promoter Score this way means you can optimize retention and predict your monthly recurring revenue based on key contact NPS data, all while using the actionable feedback you get from your end users to make real improvements and optimizations to your product.